GeminiDRSoftware/astrodata/docs/manuals/usermanual/headers.rst

     another class that has descriptors, the new class will have those descriptors as well unless they are explicitly overridden.

-..
-TODO: Need to test this...
+.. todo:: Need to test this...
     Most Descriptor names are readily understood, but one can get a short description of what the Descriptor refers to by calling the Python help function.
 For example::